esi/esi-docs/docs/services/esi/overview.md

 ---
 # EVE Swagger Interface (ESI)

 The ESI API is the official RESTful API for EVE third-party development.
-You can find all the endpoints and try them out in the [Swagger UI interface](https://esi.evetech.net/ui/).
+You can find all the endpoints and try them out in the [API Explorer](/api-explorer).
 Some endpoints have additional details on [this page](../endpoints/).

 ## Authentication

 While some ESI endpoints are public, many require authentication, which is handled by [SSO](../../sso/).
-If an ESI endpoint requires authentication, you will see a grey lock icon on the route description in the Swagger UI.
-The route description lists the required scopes.
+The route descriptions in the API Explorer indicate which endpoints require authentication, and with which scopes.

 ## Versioning